Attio vs HubSpot: CRM Comparison

 Unlimited objects, SSO, migration service

 Attio's startup program offers 80% off the annual Pro plan for the first year.
-AI features consume workspace credits, with additional packs available from $70/month.
+AI features consume workspace credits, with additional packs available.

-HubSpot uses a multi-dimensional model that can surprise:
+HubSpot uses a multi-dimensional model that surprises teams at scale:

 Product